 1. Paint the base.
 Coat all the surfaces – print and frame – with white enamel interior paint (craft paint would work too).

 2. Paint the inside of the frame (the print area) with flat black paint (remember, there’s no need for chalkboard paint, unless you have it on hand).

 3. Paint a black edge.
 At first I thought I could free-hand this with a small brush as shown.
 Um, no. You can see how rough it is which was too much imperfection even for me, believe it or not.
-I ended up using painter’s tape and taping the whole frame edge, except where I wanted the black edge (there’s a photo of that somewhere, too…sigh).
+This was better: use painter’s tape and tape the whole frame edge, except where you want the black edge.
 Just make sure to remove the tape while the paint’s still wet, and touch up in places if you need to.